DaniGuardiola/vscode-akdiff/README.md

 ### Example files

 Right click on an example file inside `examples` with a `.solid.ts` or `.solid.tsx` extension and select `Open Ariakit Example diff`.

+### Commands

+You can run the following commands:

+- `Port status`: shows the current porting status progress.
+- `Test status`: shows the current test status progress.

+These can also be run directly from the status bar (hover `Ariakit Solid`).